 While business travel can be good for your career, it’s not always good for your waistline.

-Traveling to another city for a networking opportunity, business meeting or to attend a conference is a great opportunity.
+Traveling to another city for a networking opportunity, a business meeting or to attend a conference is a great opportunity.
 However, sometimes your packed schedule means that you don’t have the time to eat a healthy meal.
-Grabbing fast food on the go is convenient, but it will also leave you feeling sluggish rather than healthy and energised.
+Grabbing fast food on the go is convenient, but it will also leave you feeling sluggish rather than healthy and energized.

 When you bring your own snacks with you, you’ll avoid being tempted by the quick and easy yet unhealthy options on the way.
 For example, bring along some fruit, a granola bar or carrot sticks that you can munch on while waiting for your flight.
 (Just keep in mind airport security and customs restrictions.)

 Also, sometimes morning conferences and meetings run late, leaving you starving and more likely to overeat when you finally get to lunch.
 Having a banana or a bit of trail mix in your bag can be a lifesaver.

 When you stay in a hotel during a business trip, you’ll have no option other than to eat all of your meals in a restaurant (or order room service).
 Since restaurant portions are often larger than necessary and include plenty of salt and fat, this is a huge factor in why many business travellers return home with their clothes feeling a little too tight.

 When you stay in self-catering accommodation, such as a furnished apartment with a kitchen, you’ll be able to shop at the local supermarket and cook your own healthy meals.
 That way, you can make fresh and tasty recipes and you’ll know exactly what is going into them.

 When you start your day, consider some eggs and wholegrain toast rather than sugary cereals or pastries.